OpenTermsArchive/docs/content/collections/reference/environment-variables.md

 ## Environment variables

 This reference documentation details all available environment variables that can be used to configure sensitive information.
+These variables can be defined in a `.env` file at the root of the collection repository.

 ### Engine